 - Use the search bar to navigate to a new location in the resource (e.g., “John 1:1”).

-- The Panel Menu () holds a variety of powerful tools and features.
-These include the search tool, passage guide, exegetical guide, and view settings (where you can adjust font size, change to a dark theme, and more).
+- The Panel Menu () holds a variety of powerful tools and features, like view settings, where you can adjust font size, change to a dark theme, and more.

 4. Engage in Study